 Right now, we’re using these numbers as part of our calendar.
 I created a simple ABB pattern with the acorns and leaves.

 During circle time, the children and I count the numbers in English and Spanish.

 Then we go back and “read” the pattern and predict what’s next.

 This class loves to “play school” during centers and choice time – they set up the calendar and run through our circle time routine.

-They also bring out all of the calendar numbers and try to get them in the correct order.
+They also bring out all of the fall calendar numbers and try to get them in the correct order.